LongClawSword/indian_election_dashboard/README.md

 ## Database
 The PostgreSQL database stores the election data.
 Configuration files for the database are located in the `postgres_data/` directory.

-## Contributing
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push them to your fork.
-4. Submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments
-- Data sources: TCPD GE dataset
-- Libraries: FastAPI, Dash, Plotly, PostgreSQL